ibtyog/GoNote/README.md

 Program shows list of all files and allows you to choose action.

 #### Editing files

-Add edit/remove soon!
+Program can edit/remove existing files.

 ## Roadmap

-- Add editing existing files
+- Add editing existing files ✔️

-- Improve value checks
+- Improve value checks ✔️

 ## Authors